YOCKOW/SF-StringEncodingNameImpl/proposal/NNNN-String-Encoding-Names.md

 ### Expose APIs only for the IANA Character Sets

 Modern Web browsers have unfortunately deviated from the IANA's charset list.
 That means that it is better to adhere to the WHATWG Encoding Standard if you handle mainly web contents.
-We may often require some APIs for it.
+We often require "The Living Standard" to cover such use cases.

 ### Expose APIs only for the WHATWG Encoding Standard

 As mentioned above, the WHATWG Encoding Standard focuses on latest Web browsers.
-Therefore some problems occur in some cases.
+This can cause issues in some cases.

-Imagine handling an XML 1.1 file which declares that its encoding is "ISO-8859-1": `<?xml version="1.1" encoding="ISO-8859-1"?>`.
+Imagine handling an XML 1.1 file declaring that its encoding is "ISO-8859-1": `<?xml version="1.1" encoding="ISO-8859-1"?>`.
 What if that file contains a byte `0x85`? `0x85` is recognized as `U+0085`(`NEL`) in ISO-8859-1 which is a valid end-of-line character in XML 1.1[^U+0085-in-xml].

 [^U+0085-in-xml]: https://www.w3.org/TR/xml11/#sec-line-ends

 On the other hand, the WHATWG Encoding Standard argues that "ISO-8859-1" label must be resolved as "windows-1252".
 A byte `0x85` is decoded to `U+2026`(`Horizontal Ellipsis`) in windows-1252 and that may cause fatal error to parse the XML file.

-We have to consult the IANA registry in that case.
+In such cases, consulting the IANA registry is necessary.

 ### Consolidate them

-We might be able to consolidate them in one kind of API like this:
+We might be able to consolidate them into a single kind of API like this:

 ```swift
 extension String.Encoding {